 30 Companies You Don’t Want to Work For

 Applying for jobs?
 Looking to start a new career?
 Ever been curious as to the companies most people definitely shouldn’t work for?
 Almost everyone’s been there.
-There’s plenty of articles out there about the best companies to work for, but what about the ones on the opposite end of that spectrum?
+There are plenty of articles out there about the best companies to work for, but what about the ones on the opposite end of that spectrum?
 The ones that employees deplore and wish they’d never applied to in the first place.

 Glassdoor, a job application and review website, looked into finding the worst possible companies to work for, and they definitely delivered.

-Don’t worry, we’ve got you covered.
+Don’t worry; we’ve got you covered.
 These 30 companies might make you take a step back and re-evaluate what you’re looking for in a new job or career.
 So, here are the 30 companies you definitely don’t want to work for and should avoid at all costs.

 Family Dollar Stores

 Workers have been forced to stay at the store overnight because of excessive hours, and some employees were working more than 60 hours a week (those overnight shifts were unpaid, by the way).

 Steak n Shake

 Employee morale is super low, and only 29% of employees would recommend working here to a friend.
-There’s also a pretty bad view on upper management, and the approval of CEO Sardar Bigari is only at 22%.
+There’s also a pretty bad view of upper management, and the approval of CEO Sardar Bigari is only at 22%.

-Upward mobility is usually beneficial and good for employee morale, but employees on Glassdoor have lamented about a severe lack in work-life balance, insufficient break time, and lack of clarity and sympathy from upper management.
+Upward mobility is usually beneficial and good for employee morale, but employees on Glassdoor have lamented about a severe lack of work-life balance, insufficient break time, and lack of clarity and sympathy from upper management.

 The Children’s Place

-After the company was bought by UK company Cineworld Group, things took a turn for the worst.
+After the company was bought by the UK company Cineworld Group, things took a turn for the worst.
 Employees often complain about poor working conditions, understaffing, and low wages.
-The Glassdoor rating for Regal sits at 2.7.
+The Glassdoor rating for Regal sits at 3.4.

 Poor work-life balance, long hours on call, limited opportunities for progression, and only 12% of employees approve of the company’s CEO—seems like one of the last places you’d want to submit your resume.

 The Fresh Market